eylles/shed/readme.md

 ## what?

-Session services, programs that run as part of your graphical session, for example in x11 you have the compositor, keyring, maybe a clipboard daemon and perhaps pulseaudio or pipewire
+A session process, like lxsession or xfce4-session, plasma-workspace, etc... but completely generic, not tied to any toolkit, desktop, windowing system or even to a graphical interface at all.

-The eventual intention is to not just implement user services but also the spec of the x-session-manager as defined (altho loosely) by debian.
+Session services, are programs that run as part of your graphical session, for example in x11 you have the compositor, keyring, maybe a clipboard daemon and perhaps pulseaudio or pipewire

 ## dependencies